bnbalsamo/bnbalsamo.github.io/_drafts/work-from-anywhere.md

 Mosh sits on top of SSH and provides  a near identical interface to ssh + some nice benefits:

-- the ability to reconnect after sleeping/hibernating whatever local host I'm on, or romaing between different wifi networks.
+- the ability to reconnect after sleeping/hibernating whatever local host I'm on, or roaming between different wifi networks.
 - some basic persistence, so my foreground processes don't die if my local host loses connection.

-Mosh is easy to setup, it installs just like any other application, is available in most Linux distributions' package managers, it doesn't require any priviliged code execution (sudo), and it doesn't require a daemon.
+Mosh is easy to setup, it installs just like any other application, is available in most Linux distributions' package managers, it doesn't require any privileged code execution (sudo), and it doesn't require a daemon.
 Putting all of that together, it means that if SSH is already running on the host mosh can be installed and utilized entirely from userland on both the local and remote hosts.